marcosfelipe/rails-challenges/junior/README.md

 - Hit at least 1 API
 - Create seed data
 - Write model tests
+- Push the project to a github respository

 ### Ultra Bonus
 - Practice refactoring
 - Make it pretty with Bootstrap or Materialize (look into the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html))
+- Deploy to Heroku
+- Setup a build on github Actions

 credits: https://raw.githubusercontent.com/learn-co-curriculum/bonus-challenge-rails-mini-project/master/README.md